netwarps/everLazaar-contracts/README.md

 `Everlazaar.sol` - Responsible for managing creation publishing & NFT minting.

-Everlazaar is using an external ERC20 token, we called KMC, as the native token of Everlazaar.
+Everlazaar is using an external ERC20 based token, we called KMC, as the native token of Everlazaar.

-Everlazaar is using ERC1155 to mint item NFT.
+Everlazaar is using ERC1155 based contract to mint creation NFT.

 ## Installation